berryamin/Python/Python-3/Doc/library/email.mime.rst

    this data can be decoded by the standard Python module :mod:`sndhdr`, then the subtype will be automatically included in the :mailheader:`Content-Type` header.
-   Otherwise you can explicitly specify the audio subtype via the *_subtype* parameter.
+   Otherwise you can explicitly specify the audio subtype via the *_subtype* argument.
 If the minor type could not be guessed and *_subtype* was not given, then :exc:`TypeError` is raised.

    Optional *_encoder* is a callable (i.e. function) which will perform the actual encoding of the audio data for transport.
 This callable takes one argument, which is the :class:`MIMEAudio` instance.
-It should use :meth:`get_payload` and :meth:`set_payload` to change the payload to encoded form.
+It should use :meth:`~email.message.Message.get_payload` and :meth:`~email.message.Message.set_payload` to change the payload to encoded form.
 It should also add any :mailheader:`Content-Transfer-Encoding` or other headers to the message object as necessary.
 The default encoding is base64.
 See the :mod:`email.encoders` module for a list of the built-in encoders.